 Warm & Cozy Mountain Home!

-Petra actually enjoys living in this cave so much, that when the Mexican government built her a wooden house next door, she refused to live in it.
+Petra actually enjoys living in cave so much, that when the Mexican government built her a wooden house next door, she refused to live in it.

 As I bent down to enter the cave, the first thing that struck me was how warm it was inside!
 Its entrance is enclosed by a stone wall which traps most of the heat produced from a small stove.